 Summarize within

-This tool is part of wbt_geometric_analysis.py.

-It summarizes vector data relative to existing polygons.
+Outline: it summarizes vector data relative to existing polygons.

+Source: this tool is part of wbt_geometric_analysis.py.

+Description:

-It first uses geopandas to perform a join between the vector data and polygons.
-From there it uses a dissolve to aggregate the joined shapefile based on a specified field.
+This tool first uses geopandas to perform a join between the vector data and polygons.
+From there it uses a dissolve to aggregate the joined shapefile based on a specified field and has the following workflow:

+input_vector_gdf.join()

+input_vector_join.drop()

+input_vector_join.dissolve()

+Summarize within [link]

+Spatial data are often more granular than we need.
+For example, we might have data on sub-national units, but we’re actually interested in studying patterns at the level of countries.

+In a non-spatial setting, when all we need are summary statistics of the data, we aggregate our data using the groupby() function.
+But for spatial data, we sometimes also need to aggregate geometric features.
+In the geopandas library, we can aggregate geometric features using the dissolve() function.

 Arcpy Tools

 Zonal statistics

-The tool is part of geometric_analysis.py

-It calculates statistics on values of a raster within the zones of another dataset.
+Outline: it calculates statistics on values of a raster within the zones of another dataset.

+Source: this tool is part of geometric_analysis.py

+Description:

-It is composed of one arcpy tool and has the following workflow:
+This tool is composed of one arcpy tool and has the following workflow:

 ZonalStatistics(in_zone_data, zone_field, in_value_raster, {statistics_type})

+Zonal statistics [link]

 This tool calculates a statistic for each zone define by a zone dataset, based on values from another dataset (a value raster).
 A single output value is computed for every zone in the input zone dataset.

 The Zonal Statistics tool, a statistic is calculated for each zone defined by a zone dataset, based on values from another dataset (a value raster).
 A single output value is computed for every zone in the input zone dataset.